stephenflittlefield/project1/README.md

 **Up and Running**

-A step by step series of examples that tell you have to get a development env running

-Say what the step will be

-Give the example

-And repeat

-until finished

-End with an example of getting some data out of the system or using it for a little demo Running the tests

-Explain how to run the automated tests for this system Break down into end to end tests

-Explain what these tests test and why

-Give an example

-And coding style tests

-Explain what these tests test and why

-Give an example

-Deployment

-Add additional notes about how to deploy this on a live system Built With

-    Dropwizard - The web framework used
-    Maven - Dependency Management
-    ROME - Used to generate RSS Feeds

-Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
-Versioning

-We use SemVer for versioning.
-For the versions available, see the tags on this repository.
-Authors

-    Billie Thompson - Initial work - PurpleBooth
+Open Netbeans IDE

+Left click on the **File** tab in the tool bar

+Hover over the **New Project** and select it

+When the menu box appears, click next

+The second menu box will appear.
+In the Title box title your project "Sort" and then hit "Finish"

+Delete all the content in the source window

+Copy and paste the above code into the source window

+Save and compile the project using the **Hammer and Broom** icon

+Run the project using the **Green Arrow** icon

+Author

+    S.Littlefield

 See also the list of contributors who participated in this project.
 License

-This project is licensed under the MIT License - see the LICENSE.md file for details Acknowledgments
+This project is licensed under the YadaYada License - see the LICENSE.md file for details Acknowledgments

     Hat tip to anyone who's code was used